Octopodo/kt-testing-suite-core/README.md

 Also, KT Testing Suite is integrated with [KT Create Plugin](https://github.com/Octopodo/kt-plugin-template), so you can develop Adobe scripts in ExtendScript with TypeScript.

 All this enviroment is based on [Bolt CEP](https://github.com/hyperbrew/bolt-cep) building code, so you can use it with Bolt itself.
+Also it uses [Types for Adobe](https://github.com/docsforadobe/Types-for-Adobe) for Adobe Apps Typescript support.

 ## Installation